How commonly are psychological factors affecting other medical conditions?

 Illness anxiety disorder is a condition that is characterized by severe anxiety that is distressing to the patient and causes significant impairment in daily function.
 The anxiety is about developing a certain medical condition that is not currently present.

-Patients should be counseled about how psychological factors might affect their condition.
+Patients should be counselled about how psychological factors might affect their condition.
 Cognitive behavioral therapy might be useful and the physician should aim to understand the underlying cause of the behavior and focus on changing the patient’s beliefs and ideas pertaining to their condition.